 Whenever you are presenting a snagging list to your builder it is important to make sure that your snagging list is carried out in a way that your builder and trades can understand and follow.
 Having a professional snagging company carry out this survey will always ensure your snagging list is present in this way.
-These are common snags found in many new build homes.
+These are common snags found in many new build homes, from creaks to cracks, we’ve got you covered.

 Another thing to remember is that your builder will only rectify the snags that he is responsible for, which is why it is important to know what is and is not a snag.